-2019 STATE OIL AND GAS: PRODUCTION AND PRICE PROJECTIONS
+2020 STATE OIL AND GAS: PRODUCTION AND PRICE PROJECTIONS

-by

-Edward O'Brien, III, MBA, M.Ec.
+by Edward O'Brien, III, MBA, M.Ec.

 Louisiana has produced oil and gas for more than a century.
 Oil and gas production are intimately linked with the economy of our state.
-Presently, Louisiana is the ninth largest producer of crude oil and the fourth largest producer of natural gas in the U.S., excluding the federal Outer Continental Shelf (OCS) production.
+Presently, Louisiana is the ninth largest producer of crude oil and the third largest producer of natural gas in the U.S., excluding the federal Outer Continental Shelf (OCS) production.
 Louisiana is second in per capita energy consumption and it is second in industrial energy consumption.
 The petrochemical and petroleum refining industries located in the state are the main reason for Louisiana's high-energy use.
-They are extremely energy intensive and rely on Louisiana's abundance of natural resources and historically low energy prices.
+They are extremely energy intensive and rely on Louisiana's abundance of natural resources and relatively low energy prices.
 Despite the location of these industries, the bulk of the final consumption of their products is in other states as well as overseas.

-Following are other interesting benchmarks in the Louisiana oil and gas production history.
-In 1910, the first freestanding, above-water platform was used in Caddo Lake, near Shreveport.
+Interesting benchmarks in Louisiana's oil and gas production history include the following - In 1910, the first freestanding, above-water platform was used in Caddo Lake, near Shreveport.
 In 1938, the first well over water was completed in the Gulf of Mexico near Creole, offshore Cameron Parish.
 In 1947, the first offshore oil well was completed out of sight from land in Ship Shoal Block 32 (south of Morgan City, Saint Mary Parish).
 In 1951, the first concrete-coated pipeline was laid in the Gulf of Mexico.
 In 1954, the state started to produce more natural gas (in terms of barrels of oil equivalents) than crude oil.
-In 2006, the Haynesville Shale started producing natural gas, making gas a predominate factor in new production.
+In 2006, the Haynesville Shale started producing natural gas, making gas a predominant factor in new production.
 In 2010, Louisiana oil production slowly reversed its declining trend due to production from oil shale formations and enhanced recovery in mature fields.
-Since 2014, Louisiana oil and gas productions are declining due to lower oil and gas prices, cheaper production costs in other U.S. oil and gas shale fields, gas plays containing higher gas liquids, and being closer to the consumer market.
+Since 2014, Louisiana oil production has resumed its decline due to lower oil prices, and cheaper production costs in other U.S. oil and gas shale fields.